CiiDub/Exercism-BBEdit-Package/README.md

 This is a package to intrigate BBEdit with the Exercism website and command line tool.

+I’m in no way affiliated with Bare Bones or Exercism.
+I just did this for fun.

 ![Screenshot of BBedit with a Exercism project open and the commands displayed.](screenshot.png)

 ## Requirements